hmrc/pillar2-service-guide/source/documentation/set-up.html.md

 The test organisation facilitates the storage of submissions against a specific accounting period.
 This data is then used to fulfill any GET requests made on the API by the *Obligations and Submissions* endpoint.

-The cURL examples shown here will create a test organisation that is *domesticOnly* and has a specific accounting period.
+The cURL examples shown here will create a UK-only test organisation (where *domesticOnly* is set to true) for a specific accounting period.

 The *domesticOnly* flag is used to create an MNE or UK-only organisation.
-This will be important when testing the *SubmitUKTR* endpoint and conditional flags which depend on this value.
+This will be important when testing the *SubmitUKTR* endpoint and the conditional flags which depend on this value.

 ```shell